 The spring of 2015 saw the death of Freddie Gray, a 25-year-old Black man who died after a “rough ride” in the back of a police van in Baltimore; violent protests and riots ensued.
 In June, a white gunman murdered nine Black worshipers at the Emanuel African Methodist Episcopal Church in Charleston, South Carolina.
 During a season of grief and outrage, when mobile phones brought home vivid images of the beatings and murders of Black Americans, Coates’s forthcoming book offered readers not only the hope of unconventional insight and galvanizing truth but also the heartening sight of a young Black writer – one who began his life in a Baltimore hood and who had found his voice by writing outspoken essays and blog posts – now gaining national attention by producing an ambitious and timely book.
 New York Times columnist Michelle Alexander wrote that she had felt “overjoyed” at the news of Coates’s forthcoming book.

-“America understands itself as God’s handiwork, but the black body is the clearest evidence that America is the work of men.”Ta Nehisi-Coates
+“America understands itself as God’s handiwork, but the Black body is the clearest evidence that America is the work of men.”Ta Nehisi-Coates

 According to Coates, he had intended to produce a new history of the Civil War.
-But during his work on that book, a grand jury in St. Louis County, Missouri, failed to recommend charges for police officer Darren Wilson in the fatal shooting of Michael Brown in Ferguson the previous summer.
+But during his work on that book, a grand jury in St. Louis County, Missouri, failed to recommend charges against police officer Darren Wilson in the fatal shooting of Michael Brown in Ferguson the previous summer.
 Coates’ 15-year-old son, Samori, took this news hard, and Coates recast the book in response to his son’s incredulity.
 Coates took as a literary model the first section of James Baldwin’s The Fire Next Time, in which Baldwin addresses his teenage nephew in epistolary form.
 Coates drew his own book’s title from Richard Wright’s 1935 poem about a lynching: “The sooty details of the scene rose, thrusting themselves between the world and me.”

 The Anguish of a Black Father